microsoft/WhatTheHack/CONTRIBUTING.md

     - During this review, the WTH team will go through the text with a fine-toothed comb checking for:
         - Adherence to the [WTH Author's Guide](./000-HowToHack/WTH-HowToAuthorAHack.md)
         - All links work, especially the navigation links
-        - There are no links to the WTH repo or Coach's guide from the Student guide!
-(See the [WTH Author's Guide](./000-HowToHack/WTH-HowToAuthorAHack.md))
+        - There are no links to the WTH repo or Coach's guide from the Student guide (See the [WTH Author's Guide](./000-HowToHack/WTH-HowToAuthorAHack.md))
         - All images show properly.
         - Any syntax, grammar or punctuation problems that the reviewers see and want you to address.
         - This is NOT a technical content review.
 As the author(s), YOU are the subject matter experts.
 The WTH team will trust that you have taken care of the technical bits.